To help race organizers who want to host virtual 5ks, we’ve created Racery Sprint, the Virtual 5k Platform.

 Sprint makes it easy for companies and nonprofits to organize turnkey virtual 5ks for staffers and donors.
+You can also organize longer distance races too.
 Robust fundraising capabilities are also built into the platform.

 Using a runner or walker’s cellphone, Sprint logs the racer’s distance covered and time elapsed, and then displays the racer on a leader board.
 In addition to a leader board position, racers get a personalized virtual bib and finish placard.

 Virtual 5k (or marathon) race experience

 - Upon registering, each racer gets a personalized digital bib to print or share on social media.

 - The race’s duration can be limited to a single hour—say 2-3pm EST on 9/15/20—or open for an entire day… or even a full week.

 - Every racer walks/runs a 5k at any location.

 - Each racer’s time and distance is posted in an activity feed with everyone else’s, where it can be liked or commented on by other racers.

 - When the race ends, the leader board is finalized, and awards placards go out to all participants.

 - In multi-day events, the racer can log multiple 5ks, with her/his best time showing on the leader board.